 Welcome to the Bristol Lesbian Gay Bisexual and Transgender Forum.

-Lesbian Gay and Bisexual people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum.
+Lesbian Gay, Bisexual and Transgender people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum or LGBT Bristol.

-Some questions about the words we use here.
+Some questions and answers about the words we use here.

 What does Lesbian mean?

-A Lesbian woman is a woman who fancy other women.
+A Lesbian woman is a woman who is attracted to other women.
 Sometimes lesbian women are also called “Gay women”.